-We consider two models of bubble/buoyancy growth, a discrete model and a continuum model, as each can be more appropriate depending on the body size and surface properties.
-In the discrete model, each of $N$ bubbles are assumed to grow independently according to the Epstein-Plesset growth law \cite{ep50}: for an isolated bubble of radius $a(t)$, we have
+\textbf{Discrete and continuum buoyancy growth models.} We consider two models of bubble/buoyancy growth, a discrete model and a continuum model, as each can be more appropriate depending on the body size and surface properties.
+In the discrete model, each of $N$ bubbles are assumed to grow independently according to the bubble growth law attributed to Scriven, which builds upon the Rayleigh-Plesset equation: for an isolated bubble of radius $a(t)$, we have

-where $\sigma$ is the surface tension of water ($\sigma \approx 70$mN/m = $70$dyn/cm at room temperature), and $p$ is the pressure near the bubble ($p\approx $ 1 atm $=10^6$ dyn/cm$^2$) \cite{ep50,Scriven59,ls61}.
-Bubbles are assumed to be hemispherical, and the force conferred to the body is the buoyancy experienced by the bubble, $(2\pi/3) \rho g a^3$, where $\rho$ is the density of water and $g$ is the gravitational constant.
-In this discrete model, a bubble is removed from the surface when its position on the body exits the fluid, or when it reaches a critical size for pinch-off, $a_p$, at which time it is immediately rebirthed (once in the fluid) with size $a_0$, a characteristic scale of surface roughness.
+where $D$ is a diffusion constant ($D=1.85\cdot 10^{-5}$cm$^2$/s for \co in water \cite{lppjn03}), $S(t)$ is the supersaturation ratio, $\sigma$ is the surface tension of water ($\sigma \approx 70$mN/m = $70$dyn/cm at room temperature), and $p$ is the pressure near the bubble ($p\approx $ 1 atm $=10^6$ dyn/cm$^2$) \cite{Rayleigh17,Plesset49,ep50,Scriven59}.
+The force conferred to the body is the buoyancy experienced by the bubble.
+In the discrete model, a bubble is removed from the surface when its position on the body exits the fluid, or when it reaches a critical size for pinch-off, $a_p$, at which time it is immediately rebirthed (once in the fluid) with size $a_0$, a characteristic scale of surface roughness.